 Penn State's reputation in the international community depends in part on the nature and strength of our partnerships.
 Early attention to these issues helps everyone provide their input on the approval path.
-Before discussing collaboration with a foreign institution, the issues below should be considered.
+Before discussing collaboration with a foreign institution, the following issues should be considered.

 Suitability of the Institution